0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 With more training, it would be even closer to input but that is not necessary for this demonstration.

-Visualize the latent vector, this can be useful sometimes but not in this case.
+Visualize the latent vector can be useful sometimes but not in this case.

 ```python